red-door-collective/rdc-website/pages/content/about.md

 > We as workers cannot rely on external assistance like governments, non-profits and charities.
 We must build power for ourselves, by ourselves by uniting to become more than ourselves.
 We are all we got, but **we** are all we need, because together we can weather any storm.
 > As Dr. King said, "We may have all come on different ships, but we are in the same boat now."

+<sized-image
+    alt="Drawing of a handshake with a rose in the background." width="375"
+    src="../images/about/dsa-handdrawn-logo.png"
+    />